noahehall/theBookOfNoah/_aws.md

       + for future use: 10.0.0.3
   10. can you boost your internet speeds by attaching multiple internet gateways to a VPC
     - no: you cannot attach multiple internet gateways to a VPC
+  11. do you have to disable the source destination check network configuration for NAT instances?
+    - yes. because you need to set it up manually in your VPC route table to route traffic to private instances
+  12. how do you manage a surge in traffic to your NAT instances (i.e. too much traffic)
+    - you scale it up to support larger network requests
+    - increase instance size
+    - change instance type
+  13. should NAT instances be in a public or private subnet?
+    - public! because they are used to provide internet access to private ec2 resources
+  14. how do you connect a private subnet to the internet via a NAT instance?
+    - create a route out of the private subnet to the NAT instance via the VPCs main route table
+  15. does a NAT instance require a public ip?
+    - YES! how else will it talk to the net?
+  16. how much traffic does a NAT instance support?
+    - it depends on the instance size and type
+  17. how do you create high availability for NAT instances?
+    - autoscaling groups
+    - multiple subnets in different availability zones (always 1 to 1)
+    - create a script to automate failover
+  18. do NAT instances require a security group?
+    - YES! always
+  19. should you use a NAT instance / NAT gateway for enterprise?
+    - NAT gateways definitely preferred
+  20. What management services does AWS provide for NAT gateways?
+    - auto scale up to 10Gbps
+    - no need to patch (i.e. update/upgrade)
+    - auto assigned public ip
+    - AWS manages security (no need to associate security group)
+  21. do NAT gateways require security groups?
+    - no - AWS manages security
+  22. do you have to disable source/destination checks for NAT gateways ?
+    - NO! only for NAT instances
+  23. do you have to update your route tables when creating a NAT gateway?
+    - YES! update your VPCs main route table
+      1. destination: 0.0.0.0/0
+      2. target: your NAT gateway